nixworks/public/news/2006/05/1/sri-lankan-civil-war-over-10-rebels-are-killed-and-many-injured-in-batticaloa-as-the-tamil-tigers-attack-a-breakaway-faction-led-by-col.md

 ### [2006-05-1](/news/2006/05/1/index.md)

-#  Sri Lankan Civil War:.
-Over 10 rebels are killed and many injured in Batticaloa as the Tamil Tigers attack a breakaway faction led by Col. Karuna Amman.
+#  Sri Lankan Civil War:: Over 10 rebels are killed and many injured in Batticaloa as the Tamil Tigers attack a breakaway faction led by Col. Karuna Amman.

 Latest breaking news, including politics, crime and celebrity.
 Find stories, updates and expert opinion.